Plain English

 13D filing (>5% ownership)

-A 13D filing is a public document an investor must submit to the SEC when they buy more than 5% of a company's stock.
-Th…
+A 13D filing is a public disclosure that someone has bought more than 5% of a company's stock.
+When an investor crosses …

 13F filing